The 2019 National Schools Boxing Championship officially got underway on Monday with several bouts in the preliminary round.

 The championship will run through the entire week with the finals expected to be staged on Sunday, 31st March 2019.

-US-based professional Ugandan boxer Sharif Bogere who is signed to Mayweather P
+US-based professional Ugandan boxer Sharif Bogere who is signed to Mayweather P was in attendance on Monday and encouraged the young boxers to remain focused.

 “Schools boxing championship is a big platform for you to realise your potential.
 I went through the same process when I was still a student at Kololo SS.
 So I urge all boxers to remain focused and committed because hard work pays.”